-In this section, we show that DPO-style algorithms can be viewed as classification algorithms.
-The standard classification setting has three main ingredients.
+We now show that DPO-style algorithms can be interpreted as classification methods, where the objective is defined solely over in-sample responses.
+As a result, similar to DPO, none of these algorithms applies any direct guardrailing on out-of-sample responses.
+Recall that the standard classification setting has three main ingredients.

-\textbf{First}, we typically construct a classifier hypothesis space by defining a parametric form for probabilities assigned to each class, and then train the classifier to adjust these probabilities.
-We show that in DPO-style algorithms these probabilities are implicitly defined as follows:
+\textbf{First}, we construct a hypothesis space by defining probabilities assigned to each class.
+In DPO-style algorithms, these probabilities are implicitly defined as:

 where $r_{\theta}$ is the reward defined in \eqref{eq:standard_reward} having substituted $\pi^{*}$ with $\pi_{\theta}$.
-It is straightforward to see that under distribution $p_{\theta}$, the probability assigned to the {\em winner (preferred)} response $y_w$, denoted by $p^{ w}_{\theta}$, does not depend on the partition function $Z(x)$ and can be written as

-The probability assigned to the {\em loser (dispreferred)} response $y_l$, denoted by $p^{l}_{\theta}$, is defined similarly.
-Note that the distribution $p_\theta$ in~\eqref{eq:softmax_binary} is a function of $\pi_\theta$, $\beta$, and $\piRef$, and can be thought of as a generalization of the conditional probability of a response $y$ given that $y \in \{y_w, y_l\}$.
+Under $p_{\theta}$, the probability assigned to the {\em winner (preferred)} response $y_w$, denoted by $p^{ w}_{\theta}$, does not depend on the partition function $Z(x)$ and can be written as: The probability assigned to the {\em loser (rejected)} response $y_l$, denoted by $p^{l}_{\theta}$, can be defined similarly.
+Note that the distribution $p_\theta$ in~\eqref{eq:softmax_binary} can be thought of as a generalization of the conditional probability of a response $y$ given that $y \in \{y_w, y_l\}$.

-\textbf{Second}, in the standard classification setting, the dataset gives us access to labels, which we use to extract the probabilities associated with each class.
-To obtain these target probabilities, we simply use any distribution $p=(p^w , p^l)$ from the simplex $\Delta_{2}$, which is defined as the set of all vectors $p$ in $\mathbb{R}^{2}$ satisfying $p^w , p^l \geq 0$ and $p^w + p^l =1$.
-In the most basic case we just use the one-hot vector $(p^w , p^l) = (+1 , 0)$ akin to using {\em hard labels}.
-This indicates that we desire to always prefer the answer $y_w$ to $y_l$ when presented with a choice between the two.
-More generally, we can use {\em soft labels}, meaning that we put some non-zero weight behind each class.
-Soft labels have shown to be quite useful in classification~\cite{softLabels}, and by extension have been useful in preference optimization where we are less certain about the given preference $y_w \succ y_l$.
+\textbf{Second}, in the standard classification setting, the dataset gives us access to labels, which we use to extract target probabilities associated with each class.
+To obtain these target probabilities, we simply use any distribution $p=(p^w , p^l)$ from the simplex $\Delta_{2}$, which is defined as the set of all vectors $p\in\mathbb{R}^{2}$ satisfying $p^w,p^l \geq 0$ and $p^w + p^l =1$.
+In the most basic case, we just use the one-hot vector $(p^w , p^l) = (+1 , 0)$ akin to using {\em hard labels}.
+More generally, we can use {\em soft labels}, meaning that we put some non-zero weight behind each class~\citep{softLabels}.